Clevinger, 2 relievers lead Padres past Phillies 3-0 – KION546

 Clevinger (1-0) won for the first time in three starts this season.
 He missed last season while rehabbing after Tommy John surgery.
 The righty tossed five innings for the first time this year, striking out five and walking none over 75 pitches.

-“It didn’t feel like my heart rate was red-lighting the entire time,” Clevinger said.
-“It really felt like I was comfortable and really under control from pitch one.”

-MacKenzie Gore struck out four in three scoreless innings in his first professional relief appearance and Taylor Rogers worked the ninth for his 14th save as the Padres moved 10 games over .500 (23-13).
+MacKenzie Gore struck out four in three scoreless innings and Taylor Rogers worked the ninth for his 14th save as the Padres moved 10 games over .500 (23-13).

 Zach Eflin (1-3) nearly matched Clevinger with five strikeouts over six innings.
 He gave up a run in the fifth on a forceout.

-Robinson Cano, who had singled off Eflin in the fifth for his first hit with the Padres, lined a single in the seventh that left fielder Kyle Schwarber let slide under his glove for an error.
+Robinson Cano, who had singled off Eflin in the fifth for his first hit with the Padres, lined a single to left in the seventh that Kyle Schwarber let slide under his glove for an error.
 Wil Myers, who led off the inning with a walk against James Norwood, scored for a 2-0 lead.
 Trent Grisham added an RBI double that scored Cano.

 Eflin made his first start since May 1 after he was activated from the COVID 19-related injured list.